cw1997/ez-react/README.md

 # ez-react
-A simple implementation of a react and react-dom
+A simple implementation of react